Ouranosinc/cowbird/docs/components.rst

     Refer to `DAC-571 <https://crim-ca.atlassian.net/browse/DAC-571>`_ for more details on the design choices for the management of permissions.

-If no ``secure-data-proxy`` service is found, the user files are assumed to be fully available with read and write permissions for the user.
+If no ``secure-data-proxy`` service is found, all user files are assumed to be available with read permissions for the user.

 Note that different design choices were made to respect the constraints of the file system and to prevent the user from accessing forbidden data: